Home / The ETF Showdown: SCHD vs. VIG vs. DGRO (Strategic Analysis)

 VIG Div Growth 5-8% (Steady)

-• VIG (Blue): Dominates "10Y Growth" and "Tech Exposure," but offers very little "Current Yield."
+• VIG (Blue): Dominates "10Y Growth" and "Tech Exposure."
+It behaves like a dampened S&P 500.

 • DGRO (Gray): The balanced shape in the middle.
+It is the "Golden Mean" for undecided investors.

 4. The "Challenger Class" (Derivatives)